yaya2devops/terraform-beginner-bootcamp-2023/journal/week1.md

 Welcome to the  process of invalidating cache using Terraform, with a focus on local execution.

-But wait, with the latest Terraform version, cache invalidation seems elusive, right?
-Fear not, for we're about to unveil the solution.
+But wait, with the latest Terraform version, cache invalidation seems elusive, right? <br>Fear not, for we're about to unveil the solution.

-We will use Terraform data blocks and null resources to achieve this task.
+We will learn about Terraform data blocks and null resources to achieve this task.

-#### GPT  Mhh
+#### GPT  is again Mhh

 Lets get something out of GPT.
 ```